pic pic

 5

-Considering this, the primary use cases of .= for mutating x is for expressions such as:
+Considering this, the main cases where .= is useful for mutating x are:

 Next, we analyze each case separately.

-A common scenario with mutations is when multiple elements must be replaced with the same scalar value.
+A common scenario where mutations arise is when multiple elements need to be replaced with the same scalar value.
 Implementing this operation with = requires providing a collection on the right-hand side, whose length must match the number of elements on the left.
 This not only introduces unnecessary boilerplate, but also assumes prior knowledge of the elements being replaced.

-The broadcasting assignment operator .= makes such operations much simpler, simply requiring the execution of x[<indices>] .= <scalar>.
+The broadcasting assignment operator .= makes these operations simpler, simply requiring the execution of x[<indices>] .= <scalar>.
 The following code snippet employs this strategy to replace every negative value in x with zero.

 x = [-2, -1, 1]